Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Abstract

 \section{Abstract}

 In this letter, we introduce \ac{GMPPI}, a sampling-based controller capable of tracking agile trajectories while avoiding obstacles.
-In each iteration, \ac{GMPPI} generates a large number of candidate rollout trajectories and then averages them to create a nominal control to be followed by the \ac{UAV}.
-We propose using geometric SE(3) control to generate part of the rollout trajectories, significantly increasing precision in agile flight.
-Furthermore, we introduce varying rollout simulation time step length and dynamic cost and noise parameters, vastly improving tracking performance of smooth and low-speed trajectories over an existing \ac{MPPI} implementation.
-Finally, we propose an integration of \ac{GMPPI} with a stereo depth camera, enabling online obstacle avoidance at high speeds, a crucial step towards autonomous \ac{UAV} flights in complex environments.
-The proposed controller can track simulated agile reference trajectories with position error similar to the geometric SE(3) controller.
-However, the same configuration of the proposed controller can avoid obstacles in a simulated forest environment at speeds of up to \SI{13}{\m\per\s}, surpassing the performance of a state-of-the-art obstacle-aware planner.
-In real-world experiments, \ac{GMPPI} retains the capability to track agile trajectories and avoids obstacles at speeds of up to \SI{10}{\m\per\s}.
+In each iteration, \ac{GMPPI} generates a large number of candidate rollout trajectories and then averages them to create a nominal control to be followed by the controlled \ac{UAV}.
+Classical \ac{MPPI} faces a trade-off between tracking precision and obstacle avoidance; high-noise random rollouts are inefficient for tracking but necessary for collision avoidance.
+To this end, we propose leveraging geometric SE(3) control to generate a portion of \ac{GMPPI} rollouts.
+To maximize their benefit, we introduce a \ac{UAV}-tailored cost function balancing tracking performance with obstacle avoidance.
+All generated rollouts are projected onto depth images for collision avoidance, representing, to our knowledge, the first method utilizing depth data directly in a \ac{UAV} \ac{MPPI} loop.
+Simulations show \ac{GMPPI} matches the tracking error of an obstacle-blind geometric controller while exceeding the avoidance capabilities of state-of-the-art planners and learning-based controllers.
+Real-world experiments demonstrate flight at speeds up to 17 m/s and obstacle avoidance up to 10 m/s.